FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 The configurations refers back to the `publication specifications`.
 It allows you to control the loading of plugins and their options, however, normally you don't have to touch anything there for NOMAD to pick up on your parser.

-??? info "Managing Entry Points"
+??? tip "Managing Entry Points"
     ### What are they?
     The plugin setup follows the common [entry-points](https://setuptools.pypa.io/en/latest/userguide/entry_point.html) Python standard from `importlib.metadata`.
     It works in tandem with `pip` install to allow for a more elegant and controlled way of exposing and loading (specific functionalities in) modules.